JorisPaarde/my-vegan-recipes/TESTING.md

 - Duplicate attribute class.
 Removed attribute and put all classes in one.
 - The value of the for attribute of the label element must be the ID of a non-hidden form control.
 These errors where on fields that will be duplicated many times trough javascript. wich would lead to errors with fields having duplicate id's.
-This error was ignored.
+Added dynamically added labels and id's to fix this.

 ### recipe.html: